Roxbury High School (New Jersey): Administration

-Technology

-As of 2014, Roxbury has implemented a 1:1 device program, where each student in grades 6-12 receives a Google Chromebook that they may use for the year.
-With the switch to Chromebooks, the district uses the Google Workspace (formerly G Suite and Google Apps).
-All students and staff have their own Gmail account and save all files through Google Drive.
-With this technology push, the district has significantly increased its technology-based Professional Development (PD), offering trainings during the in-service days as well as optional paid summer workshops.

-Each classroom has 1-2 computers, a printer, a digital projector and a SmartBoard.
-Also in 2013–2015, the district established a new intercom system, digital clocks, and phone charging stations.
-In 2017, a Makerspace was established in the Media Center, allowing students to build, create, and develop an endless number of projects.

-Performing arts

-Roxbury High School offers a comprehensive performing arts curriculum.

-As mentioned above, Eisenhower Middle School and Roxbury High School, are choice schools for the Fine and Performing Arts.

 Band

-In 2005, Roxbury performed "The Music of Scheherazade", and placed 2nd at the United States Scholastic Band Association (USSBA) New Jersey state championships with a score of 96.70, and 4th overall at the USSBA East Coast Championships at Giants Stadium with a score of 96.48.
-In 2006, the music from Stravinsky's "The Firebird" earned second place at USSBA Regionals with a score of 97.375, a new record in the school at the time.
+In 2005, Roxbury performed "The Music of Scheherazade", and placed 4th overall at the United States Scholastic Band Association (USSBA) All-States Championships at Giants Stadium with a score of 96.48.
 In 2007, records were broken with the Gaels performing their show "Deja View" winning them USSBA Group 6 Open NJ state championships and winning 1st place overall at the USSBA Regionals with a score of 98.00.
-In 2009, Roxbury won 1st place at National Championships with their show "Upon A King".
-They received a score of 98.188, Roxbury's highest score ever received.
-Since 2009, the RHS Marching Gaels have consistently placed as a finalist at numerous Bands of America Regional Championships.
+In 2009, Roxbury won 1st place at National Championships with their show "Upon A King", receiving a score of 98.188, Roxbury's highest score ever received.
+The band won the state championship in the Group IV Open Class in the 2015 competition held at High Point Solutions Stadium.

-The Roxbury Honors Wind Symphony has distinguished itself as a prominent band in the Eastern United States, and has received many "superior" ratings.
-It has also performed at the prestigious Midwest Clinic.
-The Roxbury Bands are conducted by Jeff Conrad, Sarah Bednarcik, and Ryan Sweer.
+The Roxbury Honors Wind Symphony has performed at such events as the Midwest Clinic.

-Roxbury High School Indoor Percussion was founded by Justin Kulick and Shannon Perrone, with their first competitive season in 2015.
-In 2019, the group was named Scholastic A Class Champions at the USBands Indoor Percussion Championships at Fair Lawn High School.
+In 2019, the Roxbury High School Indoor Percussion was named Scholastic A Class Champions at the USBands Indoor Percussion Championships at Fair Lawn High School.
 With 35 students, grades 8-12, they competed with their show, "We Built Our Own World".
 Out of four groups, Roxbury placed first in the categories of Music, Visual, and Visual Effect with a score of 92.75.